If you went to bed last night as an industrial company, you’re going to wake up this morning as a software and analytics company.Jeff Immelt

-With companies like Amazon and IBM taking an interest, it’s merely a matter of time before a platform connecting the Internet of Big Industrial Things (IBIT) becomes a reality in the factory.
+With companies like Amazon and IBM taking an interest, it’s merely a matter of time before a platform connecting the Industrial Internet of Things (IIoT) becomes a reality in the factory.

 Given the nature of platform businesses, this looming eventuality presents an existential threat to the top factory equipment providers today.
 They risk becoming commodity providers of hardware and/or software in an industry dominated by one or two major platforms per vertical.

 That a tech company will own this space is not a foregone conclusion.
 Many incumbents have legacy software that could be modernized and turned into a platform business opportunity.

 The first step is bringing the factory into the twenty-first century by connecting the industrial machinery to a common operating system via sensors and bringing the factory online.

 The next step is to open up that data that starts flowing in and the inherent operating system to external developers, including some potential competitors today, to own the ecosystem for the modern factory.